FAQs

 What happens after I receive my acceptance letter?

-All accepted applicants have 30 days to submit a registration fee of $100.00.
+Answer: All accepted applicants have 30 days to submit a registration fee of $100.00.
 Additional forms and guidance will be included with the acceptance letter.
-Trinity will hold pre-enrollment information sessions with groups of accepted applicants in order to share pertinent information and answer any applicant questions.
-Pre-enrollment packets are mailed to all accepted applicants in June of each year.
+Preadmission packets are mailed to all accepted applicants in June of each year.
 Mandatory New Student Orientation is scheduled approximately 2 – 3 weeks prior to each Fall Semester’s start date.

 Can I work while attending Trinity?